Geometric Dominating Set and Set Cover via Local Search: Concluding Remarks

 \section{Concluding Remarks}

-In this paper, we prove that the well-known local search algorithm gives a PTAS for finding the minimum cardinality dominating set and geometric set cover when the objects are homothetic convex objects, and convex pseudodisks, respectively.
+In this paper, we have shown that the well-known local search algorithm gives a PTAS for finding the minimum cardinality dominating-set and geometric set-cover when the objects are homothetic convex objects, and convex pseudodisks, respectively.
 As a consequence, we obtain easy to implement approximation guaranteed algorithms for a broad class of objects which encompasses arbitrary squares, $k$-regular polygons, translates of convex polygons.
-A QPTAS is known for the weighted set cover problem where objects are pseudodisks~\cite{MustafaRR14}.
-But, no QPTAS is known for the weighted dominating set problem when objects are homothetic convex objects.
-Note that the separator based arguments for finding PTAS has a limitation for handling weighted version of the problems.
-Thus, finding a polynomial time approximation scheme for weighted version of both minimum dominating set and minimum geometric set cover problems for homothetic convex objects, pseudodisks remain open in this context.
+A QPTAS is known for the weighted set-cover problem where objects are pseudodisks~\cite{Ray}.
+But, no QPTAS is known for the weighted dominating-set problem when objects are homothetic convex objects.
+Note that the separator-based arguments for finding PTAS has a limitation for handling the weighted version of the problems.
+Thus, finding a polynomial time approximation scheme for the weighted version of both minimum dominating-set and minimum geometric set-cover problems for homothetic convex objects, pseudodisks remain open in this context.
 Specially, for the weighted version of the problem, it would be interesting to analyze the approximation guarantees of local search algorithm.